Brightvilla/Summative-Lab-Python-REST-API-with-Flask--Inventory-Management-System/README.md

 A Flask-based REST API for managing inventory, with OpenFoodFacts API integration and a CLI interface.

 ---
+Run this in your terminal to install for the correct Python:

+~/.pyenv/versions/3.8.13/bin/pip install flask flask-cors requests

+Copy
+bash
+Then run tests with:

+~/.pyenv/versions/3.8.13/bin/pytest tests/ -v

+Copy
 ## Setup & Installation

 **Prerequisites:** Python 3.8+